• Skip to main content

 Palm Beach

-While there are other Aruba beaches near the cruise port, Palm Beach consistently is named as the best one around.
-And it didn’t disappoint
+While there are other Aruba beaches near the cruise port, Palm Beach is consistently named as the best one around.
+And it didn’t disappoint.

 Aruba cruise port excursion options: water sports

 Aruba is a water sports paradise.
 Scuba, snorkelling, boating, kayaking, paddle boarding, catamaran sailing, swimming, bodyboarding, and more.
 If you can do it in the water, it is being done in Aruba.
-And Palm beach offered so many choices.
+And Palm Beach offered so many choices.

-Called a jet flyer, this is the one that captured my attention.
+Called a jet flyer; this is the one that captured my attention.
 However, I was happy just to watch.

 Jet Flyer is one of many water sports options available near the Aruba cruise port